aseprite/api/api/image.md

 image:resize{ ..., pivot=Point(x, y) }
 ```

 Resizes the image.
 The pivot is `Point(0, 0)` by default (i.e. the
-image right and bottom sides will be increased, and the top-left
+image's right and bottom sides will be increased, and the top-left
-corner will be in the same place).
+corner will remain in the same place).

 ## Image:shrinkBounds()